 Appeals heard: Includes reviews where a decision was approved (concluded) and reviews where the decision has only been approved in principle.
-It also includes 1 applicant for whom the Committee considered the applicant's request for an extension of time to provide additional documents.

 Also, for this section - a number of applicants obtained their academic qualifications in more than one jurisdiction.
 Typically, the jurisdiction where the applicant obtained his/her first degree (academic credential) is represented here.